Things to do in Bandung, Indonesia

 Address: Jl.
 Padasuka No.118, Pasirlayung, Cibeunying Kidul, Kota Bandung, Jawa Barat 40192, Indonesia

 Phone: +62 22 7271714

 In the middle of the show, we were each given an angklung, a piece of musical instrument made out of bamboo.
-Each one of these produces a certain cord or tone, which when shaken produces varying sounds.
-When several players come together they produce an orchestra of sounds.
-Lead by the conductor’s varying hand signals, the hall was filled with sounds of a musical production made by no other than us, the audience.
+Each one of these produces a certain cord or tone, which, when shaken, produces varying sounds.
+When several players come together, they produce an orchestra of sounds.
+Led by the conductor’s varying hand signals, the hall was filled with sounds of a musical production made by no other than us, the audience.
 The final part of the show came in the form of an Angklung Orchestra that played an unexpected semi-jazz piece using these Angklung instruments.
 This was quite an experience.
 Definitely a cultural immersion and one of the main highlights for me!

 Rumah Mode Factory Outlet

 Address: Jl.
 Setiabudhi No.41, Pasteur, Sukajadi, Kota Bandung, Jawa Barat 40143, Indonesia